qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 ## Optimized CPU use

 We continue to optimize our search.
 With dynamic CPU saturation we've increased indexing speed, with no impact on search requests.
-Our default sets `optimizer_cpu_budget: 0`.

-For most users, the default works well.
-It allocates most CPUs for building indexes, while reserving CPUs to handle searches.
+For most users, the default `optimizer_cpu_budget` works well.
+It allocates more CPU resources for building indexes, while reserving resources to handle searches.

 With our [Collections](/documentation/concepts/collections/) API, you can configure how Qdrant saturates the CPUs in your configuration.